-COMMENTS OF Diane Zimmerman, Teysha Vineyard and Brewery LLC, Principal Submitted in Response to the U.S. Department of Justice Antitrust Division's June 5, 2019, Solicitation of Public Comments Regarding the Pro-Competitive Benefits of the ASCAP and BMI Consent Decrees
+COMMENTS OF Connie Tabor, City of Toccoa, Community Development Director Submitted in Response to the U.S. Department of Justice Antitrust Division's June 5, 2019, Solicitation of Public Comments Regarding the Pro-Competitive Benefits of the ASCAP and BMI Consent Decrees

-I respectfully submit these comments as a wine tasting room and vineyard. owner from Huntsville, Texas, that licenses music for the enjoyment of our customers (background music).
+I respectfully submit these comments as a Government official for theatre/events owner from Toccoa, Georgia, that licenses music to support artists and make the customer experience enjoyable.
 I write today to urge the Department of Justice to preserve and protect the pro-consumer consent decrees governing the American Society of Composers, Authors and Publishers (ASCAP) and Broadcast Music, Inc. (BMI).

 Together, ASCAP and BMI control nearly ninety percent of the music licensing business, and these decrees serve the public interest by providing essential protections from anti-competitive behaviors.
-The consent decrees, in particular, prohibit ASCAP and BMI from discriminating against similarly-situated music users; ensure reasonable royalty rates; and require that every business-no matter how large or small-can get a license upon request.
+The consent decrees, in particular, prohibit ASCAP and BMI from discriminating against similarly-situated music users; ensure reasonable royalty rates; and require that every business-no matter how large or small-canget a license upon request.

-While far from perfect, ASCAP and BMI provide an efficient way for Principal to play music while ensuring we compensate the songwriters and copyright holders who create it.
+While far from perfect, ASCAP and BMI provide an efficient way for Community Development Director to play music while ensuring we compensate the songwriters and copyright holders who create it.
 Their blanket licenses, made possible by the decrees, underpin the music licensing system.
 Terminating or sunsetting the decrees would lead to chaos for the entire marketplace, jeopardizing the licensing system as we know it.

 This disruption would make it impossible to pay for the music played for our patrons' enjoyment.
-No. Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
-In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.
+No Without the decrees in place, the harassment from ASCAP and BMI will only get worse.
+No In order to keep paying artists, it is vital that these decrees are not eliminated or sunset.